Oliver1096/Quant_Finances/README.md

 The option price is assumed to be a function of only two variables: the asset price and time.

-Black - Scholes used the Capital Asset Pricing Model to determine the a relationship between the market's require return on the option and the require return on the stock price and time.
+The model of stock price behavior used by Black, Scholes and Merton is the Winner proces and the Itô's lemma.
+It assumes that the percentage changes in the stock price in a very show period of time are normally distribuited.

 ## Value at Risk (VaR)